coderaiser/putout/README.md

 ![putout](https://github.com/coderaiser/putout/blob/master/images/putout-logo.svg)

-🐊`Putout` is a pluggable and configurable code transformer with built-in `ESLint` and `Babel plugins` support for `js`, `jsx` `typescript` and `flow` files.
+🐊**Putout** is a pluggable and configurable code transformer with built-in ESLint and Babel plugins support for js, jsx, typescript and flow files.
 It has [a lot of transformations](#-built-in-transformations) that will keep your codebase in a clean state, transforming any code smell to readable code according to best practices.

 [![putout](https://asciinema.org/a/0akg9gkJdbmbGl6BbpaycgKZm.svg)](https://asciinema.org/a/0akg9gkJdbmbGl6BbpaycgKZm)